CompEng0001/YearZeroRoboticArm/README.md

 * [Digital Construction Manual](https://www.robotshop.com/media/files/pdf/Braccio_Quick_Start_Guide.pdf)

+* **Wrist and Gripper** needs a finer screw driver than the one provided in the pack.

 **Click the image to be redirected to the construction video on you tube**

   [![](http://img.youtube.com/vi/5VkjJXm6bx8/0.jpg)](https://www.youtube.com/watch?time_continue=16&v=Lwb2ppat_bs "Robotic Arm Construction")